Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Impact of Logical Preference Consistency on Downstream Applications

-We illustrate the impact of logical consistency through the Pairwise-Preference Search (PairS) algorithm proposed by \citet{liu2024aligning}.
-PairS is a sorting-based rank aggregation method that uses LLMs as pairwise evaluators (i.e., it is a particular \textit{`LLM-as-a-judge'} algorithm), comparing items based on specific attributes using a merge-sort approach.
+We illustrate the impact of logical preference consistency through the Pairwise-Preference Search (PairS) algorithm proposed by \citet{liu2024aligning}.
+PairS is a sorting-based rank aggregation method that uses LLMs as pairwise evaluators (i.e., a particular \textit{`LLM-as-a-judge'} algorithm), comparing items based on specific attributes using a merge-sort approach.
 Its performance is measured by comparing the LLM-generated rankings with human judgments via Spearman's correlation.
-Sorting algorithms depend heavily on logical properties such as transitivity and commutativity.
-PairS assumes that LLMs used as evaluators have near-perfect transitivity and commutativity for optimal ranking results.
+Sorting algorithms depend heavily on logical properties.
+PairS assumes that LLMs used as comparators have near-perfect transitivity and commutativity for optimal ranking results.

 To evaluate this, we conduct controlled experiments on the coherence aspect of SummEval, using various LLMs with similar accuracy to human judgments.
-The results are shown in Table~\ref{tab:pairs}.
-As LLMs often exhibit positional bias, we follow \citet{liu2024aligning} by reporting both raw and calibrated results.
+As shown in Table~\ref{tab:pairs}, we follow \citet{liu2024aligning} by reporting both raw and calibrated results.
 The calibration, performed as described in \citet{zheng2023large}, averages the evaluation probabilities across both possible pairwise orders.
 While this technique increases inference cost, it reduces bias by balancing positional preferences.
 Our findings from Table~\ref{tab:pairs} reveal two key insights: \textbf{1)} Although Phi-3-mini has slightly lower accuracy with human judgments than GPT-3.5-turbo, its stronger transitivity leads to better ranking performance with or without calibration. \textbf{2)} There is a clear correlation between an LLM’s commutativity and the performance gains from calibration in the PairS algorithm.
 LLMs that are more commutative rely less on calibration to achieve optimal performance, and therefore, require less computations.